LiuZechu/peggle-game/README.md

     * When the ball flies out of screen and another round started, `Balls left`  should decrement by 1 unless the ball has just entered the bucket.
     * When all the orange pegs, regards of shape, size and angle, are cleared, and the number of balls left is not zero, a popup window should appear, titled `You Won`.
 Tapping the button on the window should bring the user back to the main menu.
     * When the number of balls left is 0 and there are still orange pegs left on the screen, once the current ball falls out of screen, a popup window should appear, titled `You Lost`.
 Tapping the button on the window should bring the user back to the main menu.
+    * When the user creates a level with no orange pegs, the user should be allowed to play the game for one round.
+After the ball exits the screen, a popup window with `You Won` should appear since there are no more orange pegs.
+    * To test winning condition, you may create a level with one orange peg, and clear it.
+A popup window with `You Won` should appear as described above.
+    * To test losing condition, you may create a level with one orange peg, and use up all the 10 balls without hitting the orange peg.
+A popup window with `You Lost` should appear as described above.

 7. Test other scenarios:
     * closing the app